anthonydevs17/astro-kaibanjs-migrator-demo/src/content/blog/ai_blog_migration_to_astro.md

 ### Step 8: Page Integration

 The import page serves as the main entry point for the migration process.
-Here, we pass the frontmatter schema defined in `content.config.ts` to the ImportForm component.
-This schema ensures that all migrated content follows Astro's content structure requirements.
+The frontmatter schema from `content.config.ts` is passed to the ImportForm component to ensure proper content structure.

 ![Blog Import UI](/blog-migration-ui.png)